Pakistan ex-PM Imran Khan, wife, jailed for 14 years in graft case, his party says

 Wednesday's verdict followed an investigation by the country's top anti-graft body, the National Accountability Bureau (NAB), which had also charged his wife in the case.

 Bushra's conviction is an attempt to pressurise Khan further, PTI's acting chairman and lawyer Gohar Ali Khan said in a television interview.
-"Bushra Bibi has no link to this case," he added.
+"Bushra Bibi has no link to this case," he said.

 While Khan has been found guilty in the other two cases, this is the first sentencing for his wife.
 The two were married in 2018, months before Khan ascended to premiership for the first time.
 It was Khan's third marriage after two divorces.